jean-loutre/jean-shell/README.md

-# Jean-IaC
+# Jean-Toto

-Jean-IaC is a Lightweight "infrastructure as code" Python framework.
+Jean-Toto is a Lightweight IT task autotomation framework